dchen323/GetOut/README.md

 ## Background and Overview

-Get Out is a browser game where the user tries to escape.
+Get Out is a single screen browser game where the user tries to escape.
 The game starts with the player on a ledge near the left hand side of the screen.
 The user can use his mouse to click on a point on the screen to release a hook that can attach to parts of the ceilings to swing him across the screen.
-The player wins when the door or loses when he either falls into the bottom of the screen or swings to the bottom of the screen.
+The player wins when the the chicken reaches the door or loses when he either falls into the bottom of the screen or swings to the bottom of the screen.

 ## Functionality & MVP